arvsrao/arvsrao.github.io/_drafts/2022-03-03-prospective-projection.md

 <!--more-->

-This post is about deriving the perspective projection matrix by factoring it through the orthographic view volume.
-IMHO doing so leads to a simpler derivation of the perspective projection matrix when compared to traditional presentations.
+In what follows I derive the perspective projection matrix by factoring it through the orthographic view volume.
+IMHO doing so leads to a simpler derivation of the perspective projection matrix.

 ## Perspective